PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 # CMS 416 Reports

 As part of federal Medicaid and CHIP funding requirements, states report annual utilization of medical and dental care among the children covered under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefits.
-These reports are knows as CMS 416 after the name of the reporting form used.
+These reports are known as CMS 416 after the name of the reporting form used.

 ## Utility